MicrosoftDocs/visualstudio-docs/docs/debugger/debug-with-copilot.md

    An `IndexOutOfRangeException` occurs and the app pauses, showing the exception.

-   To get AI assistance for the exception, proceed to the next section of this article.
+   To get AI assistance for the exception, continue this task in the next section.

-## Ask for AI assistance
+### Ask for AI assistance

 1. With the application paused on the exception, select the **Ask Copilot** button.